UMR-CNRM/pyft/doc/Documentation.md

 Another class, VarList, represents the list of variables defined in a scope.

-In addition to these four classes, the module contains some functions in pyft.util and pyft.expressions.
+In addition to these four classes, the module contains some functions in pyfortool.util and pyfortool.expressions.

 ### The developer's point of view